PALS Provider Course

 What is the appropriate action for a child in respiratory arrest with a pulse?

-What is the correct dose of epinephrine for pediatric bradycardia?
+What is the maximum single dose of adenosine for pediatric SVT?

 What is the maximum cumulative dose of lidocaine in pediatric resuscitation?